Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Introduction

-where $T$ is the number of policy iterations, $H$ is the number of planning steps, $N$ is the number of batches for comparison in each iteration, $\sigma'(0)$ is the derivative of the link function at the origin which characterizes the human evaluators' expertise, and $\varepsilon_D^*$ captures the limit of distinguishability by human evaluators when the batch size is $D$.
-The first term matches the convergence rate for zeroth-order stochastic gradient methods.
+where $T$ is the number of policy iterations, $H$ is the episode length, and $N$ is the number of trajectory batches for comparison in each iteration. $\sigma'(0)$ is the derivative of the link function at the origin, which characterizes the expertise of the preference oracle.
+As the oracle has more expertise, $\sigma'(0)$ becomes larger to constitute a faster convergence rate. $\varepsilon_D^*$ captures the distinguishability by the preference oracle when the batch size is $D$.
+The first term matches the rate for classic zeroth-order methods.
 The second term captures the error of estimating the expected preference from finite evaluators.
-As human evaluators have more expertise and the number of batches enlarges, the derivative $\sigma'(0)$ becomes larger to constitute a better convergence rate.
-The third term characterizes the distinguishability to infer the sign of the value function through preferences, which decreases as the batch size $D$ increases.
-To the best of our knowledge, for utility-based RLHF~\citep{BenBusMes_21,WanLiuJin_23} where the feedback is related to the reward via a link function, \texttt{ZSPO} is the {\em first} RLHF algorithm with provable guarantees for general MDPs that does not require knowing the link function.
+The third term characterizes the hardness of inferring the value function sign through trajectory preferences, which decreases as the batch size $D$ increases.
+To the best of our knowledge, in utility-based preference models~\citep{BenBusMes_21,WanLiuJin_23} for general MDPs with an unknown link function, \texttt{Sign-SZPO} is the {\em first} policy optimization algorithm with a provable convergence guarantee.